light-roast/ravenous/README.md

 ### Screenshots and videos

-I'm not going to deploy the site on Netlify to avoid API key abuse, but here is a GIF of the working website:
+I'm not going to deploy the site on Netlify to avoid API key abuse, but here is a GIF of the working website (it can be found in public/preview.gif):
 ![Gif of the working app](./public/preview.gif)

 Basic landpage after a search is made looks like this in desktop screensize: